 The Foundation’s goal is to provide a network of resources that is purposeful and easily accessible for the NSW force and their families.
 We seek to create efficiencies while leveraging the experience and resources of other reputable non-profits who are experts in the field.
 We have designed our programs to be complementary of the benefits and services provided by Department of the Navy and the Department of Defense.
 Before engagement, all direct support and program offerings are thoughtfully considered.
 The Foundation’s programs are directly related to specific areas of need created by the stresses of life in NSW.
 We help create the ability for NSW men, women, children and survivors to stand strong on their own, knowing we will stand behind them if we are needed.

-With a staff of 7 full-time and 4 part-time employees, the Foundation has budgeted nearly $7.5 million in program support for the NSW community and their families in 2015.
+With a staff of 7 full-time and 5 part-time employees, the Foundation has budgeted nearly $7.5 million in program support for the NSW community and their families in 2015.
 By 2019, we anticipate our program growth to reach or exceed $9 million.
-Since 2011, the Foundation has remained among the top tier of benevolent organizations for sound fiscal management, as well as sustaining a 4 out of 4-star rating from Charity Navigator.
-2014 ratio will be available in the next several weeks once the 990 is complete.
+Since 2011, the Foundation has remained among the top tier of benevolent organizations for sound fiscal management, as well as sustaining a 4 out of 4-star rating from Charity Navigator putting us in the top 6% of charities in the United States.

 According to Charity Navigator, only a quarter of the charities evaluated receive the four‐star rating, indicating that the Navy SEAL Foundation has outperformed most other charities in America.